7 Steps to a Comprehensive Backlink Audit

 It's up to you how "strict" your backlinks cleaning-up will be, but removing lots of backlinks at once may cause a ranking drop, so, not to overdo with link removal, you need to smell-test the suspicious links manually and get rid of your links in the most "glaring" cases only.

 How-to: Examine the risky linking domains.
-Still in Backlink Profile -> Linking Domains, switch to the Linking domains quality tab, and go through the available columns to double-check all the suspicious links you've found.
-Select the domains and click to check if the domain is relevant to your topic, if it's indexed in search engines, if the anchor text seems natural, and if the website itself is trustworthy.
+Still in Backlink Profile -> Linking Domains submodule, in the Linking domains tab, go through the available columns to double-check all the suspicious links you've found.
+Select the domains and click the update button to check if the domain is relevant to your topic, and if the website itself is trustworthy.

-Now, you can see how many visitors each of your backlinks has brought in the last 30 days in the Visits to Your Site column.
+Now, you can see how many visitors each of your backlinks has brought in the last 30 days in the Referral sessions (GA) column.

 Step 6: Have harmful links taken down

-Once you've identified dangerous links in your backlink profile, it's time to get rid of these reputation damagers.
+Once you've identified dangerous links in your backlink profile, it's time to get rid of them without waiting for actual link penalties.
 The most commonly used method of doing that is by contacting the webmasters of sites that link to you, and simply asking them to take the links down.

 How-to: 1.
 Get webmasters' contact details.
 To save time on digging up contact info manually, you can get webmasters' email addresses right in SEO SpyGlass.
-To do that, go to Preferences -> Preferred Backlink Factors and select Contact Info from the list of available factors.
-Click OK.
-In your SEO SpyGlass workspace, right-click the header of any column to open the workspace editor.
-Add a Contact Info column to your workspace (by double-clicking it in the list of available columns on the left), and click OK once more.
-Now, select the links you'd like to get contact details for, hit the Update factors button, and select Contact Info to be updated.
+To do that, in your SEO SpyGlass workspace, right-click the header of any column to open the workspace editor.
+Add a Contact Info column to your workspace (by double-clicking it in the list of available columns on the left), and click OK.
+Now, select the links you'd like to get contact details for, hit the Update button, and select Contact Info to be updated.
 The column you've just added will now populate with email addresses of webmasters (if available on the website).

 2. Reach out to webmasters via email.
 Copy the email addresses SEO SpyGlass found for you, and send out emails to webmasters.
 If you only found a couple of spammy links, you can easily do that by composing a personal email for each of the webmasters — but if we're talking about dozens or hundreds of harmful backlinks, you may want to create an email template requesting link removal.
 In either case, make sure you introduce yourself in your email, mention your position (e.g. SEO or site owner), explain that you are trying to prevent (or recover from) a search engine penalty and would appreciate it if the link was removed, specifying the URL of the page you found the link on.

-Step 7: Disavow links you're unable to remove
+Step 7: Disavow spammy backlinks you're unable to remove

 If you have a large number of spammy links to your site, or if you don't hear back from the webmasters you contacted asking to remove the links, you can tell Google to ignore these links by disavowing them.
 You can easily generate a disavow file right in SEO SpyGlass.